 What does it take to launch one of the most influential art fairs in the world in Los Angeles?
+We hear from the main players giving Hollywood a starring role

 “If I have to answer another question about why L.A. is finally on the art world map I’m going to be sick,” one industry insider confides over lunch.
 Indeed, that question has lacked relevance for years now.
 With five major art schools, encyclopedic museums such as LACMA, the envelope-pushing Hammer Museum, the slick new Broad, old-world masterpieces that rarely travel outside Europe at the J. Paul Getty Trust, plus a slew of international galleries and the world-class contemporary collectors that frequent them, the news that Los Angeles has arrived as a thriving art center is, quite simply, old news.
 Most importantly, L.A. is a city with thousands of artists living and producing work inspired by their hometown.